pact-foundation/pact-php/README.md

     ->setProcessTimeout(60)      // Set process timeout (optional) - default 60
     ->setProcessIdleTimeout(10); // Set process idle timeout (optional) - default 10

-// Verify that the Consumer 'SomeConsumer' that is tagged with 'master' is valid.
+// Verify that the Consumer 'someConsumer' that is tagged with 'master' is valid.
 $verifier = new Verifier($config);
-$verifier->verify('SomeConsumer', 'master'); // The tag is option.
+$verifier->verify('someConsumer', 'master'); // The tag is option.
 If no tag is set it will just grab the latest.

 // This will not be reached if the PACT verifier throws an error, otherwise it was successful.
 $this->assertTrue(true, 'Pact Verification has failed.');